-After European settlement the area was important as an urban water supply, and also irrigated numerous market gardens producing vegetables for the city.
+After European settlement the area was important as an industrial water supply and also irrigated numerous market gardens that produced vegetables for the city.

-The land that today comprises Waterloo was first granted to John Thomas Campbell, who received a grant of 185 acres in 1825, and called it Mount Lachlan Estate after Governor Lachlan Macquarie.
+The land that today comprises Waterloo was first granted to John Thomas Campbell, who received a grant of 185 acres in 1825.
+He called it Mount Lachlan Estate after Governor Lachlan Macquarie.

 The suburb gained its name from the nearby Waterloo Estate which accords generally with the suburbs of Zetland, Alexandria and Rosebery.

 Housing development was at first limited to the high ground surrounding the Waterloo swamp, the Waterloo dam and Sheas Creek.